-In the eighth century, the assassination of the Emperor Ligmincha by the 38th Tibetan king Trisong Detsen, which led to the end of Zhang Zhung’s independence.
-Thereafter, Zhang Zhung’s land and culture were assimilated into Tibet, and eventually disappeared.
+In the eighth century, Emperor Ligmincha was assassinated by the 38th Tibetan king Trisong Detsen, which led to the end of Zhang Zhung’s independence.
+The land and culture of Zhang Zhung were gradually assimilated into Tibet and eventually disappeared.
 However, many Zhang Zhung words from ancient Bön texts still exist in the modern languages of Kinnaur, Lahul, Spiti, Ladakh, Zanskar, and some Himalayan regions of Nepal.
 Presently, the practitioners of New Bön continue to honour the abbot of Menri Monastery as the leader of their tradition.